Course Code: Subject available through multiple programmes

 Methodologies, Data Analysis & Research; Model European Union

-Europe, Ireland and the Wider World II; The European Union and the International System; Comparative European Politics I; EU: Political and Institutional Development; Mediterranean Politics; Geography of Tourism; Contemporary Human Migration & European Settlement and Society; Cities of Diversity; Economic and Rural Geography
+Europe, Ireland and the Wider World II; The European Union and the International System; Comparative European Politics I; EU: Political and Institutional Development; Mediterranean Politics; 1989 Revolutions: Poland and East Central Europe; Geography of Tourism; Contemporary Human Migration & European Settlement and Society; Social Geography; Economic and Rural Geography.

 Year 3 Modules: